zgibberish/discord-emoji-scraper/README.md

 The reason behind this is because Discord don't want you to use the API for these things, and sending too many requests in a short period of time will raise suspicion (You probably won't get banned for downloading emojis if you don't do anything stupid).

 ## File formats
+Images are downloaded with `?size=4096&quality=lossless` URL parameters to ensure the highest picture quality possible.

-I believe these are the file formats coming directly from Discord without any conversion
+I believe these are the file formats coming directly from Discord without any conversion:
 |          	| Static 	| Animated      	|
 |----------	|--------	|---------------	|
 | Emojis   	| .webp  	| .gif          	|